 Paid campaigns are built by maximizing lifetime value (LTV) against customer acquisition cost (CAC).
 “That's the essential marketing calculation, and the most important factor,” Moshi says, “but it takes time to get to a ROAS positive campaign.”
 Because of this, he adds, key stakeholders could begin to challenge the value of paid campaigns.

 However, once campaigns start, they drive an uptick in organic which leads to other benefits and bonuses.
 In fact, paid activity is proven to provide an uptick in organic performance and influences app store rankings.
-Let’s understand how paid can increase organic before covering two ways to maximize organic reach.
+Let’s understand how paid online advertising can increase organic before covering two ways to maximize organic reach.

 Quantify paid influence with organic uplift